sampsyo/home/_drafts/opengl.md

 With that boilerplate, we're ready to invoke `shader_program` to draw objects.

 The shaders-in-strings interface is the original sin of graphics programming.
-It means that part of the complete program's semantics are unknowable until run time---for no reason except that it runs on a different kind of hardware.
+It means that some parts of the complete program's semantics are unknowable until run time---for no reason except that they target a different hardware unit.
 It's like [`eval` in JavaScript][eval], but worse: every OpenGL program is *required* to cram some of its code into strings.

-The next generation of graphics APIs---[Mantle][], [Metal][], and [Vulkan][]---clean up some of the mess by using a bytecode to ship shaders instead of raw source code.
+Direct3D and the next generation of graphics APIs---[Mantle][], [Metal][], and [Vulkan][]---clean up some of the mess by using a bytecode to ship shaders instead of raw source code.
-(Direct3D already uses a bytecode.)
-But pre-compiling shader programs is only cosmetic; it doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.
+But pre-compiling shader programs to an IR doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.

 [glsl]: https://www.opengl.org/documentation/glsl/